MArhamAA1422/b6-learning/sql/basics.md

 ## Update (DML)
 - change on **data**

+## Update vs Replace

+If row is not present, **Replace will add a new row** while Update will do nothing.

 ## Delete (DML), Drop (DDL), Truncate (DDL)
 - row delete: Delete  // Rollback (using log) is possible, slower